-A simple test is the Amsler Test: attach an eye-by-eye grid, wearing the reading glasses and checking for lines that are distorted or straight.
+A simple test is the Amsler Test: look eye-by-eye at a grid, wearing the reading glasses and checking for lines that are distorted or straight.
 If the lines are distorted, consult.

 7. Red eyes can have different origins: conjunctivitis (infection), allergy, trauma, UV exposure, foreign body if one-sided, dry eyes, etc. Once again, early and appropriate treatment must solve the problem.

 10. Lazy eye (amblyopia) and strabismus: very often associated in the childhood; because the child does not see properly for any reason, the eye does not fix anymore, and becomes lazy and can deviate: it is called strabismus and must be treated like amblyopia, the quickest possible, to allow the normal development of the eye, before the age of 6 or 7 years.

 DO YOU HAVE ANY QUESTIONS?